January 28, 2021

 The council has no plans to remove any trees from the area, in fact we’re going to introduce even more plants to attract wildlife and provide lovely summer scents.

-Every area on the sport and play trail will include have soft landscaping such as plants, grass and trees.
+Every area on the sport and play trail will include soft landscaping such as plants, grass and trees.
 Patmore Estate and the Yvonne Carr Centre areas will have a greater focus on sensory planting.
 Not only will this be good for the environment – it’s going to look great too!

 What happens next?